brutalzinn/go-mqtt-integration/README.md

 This project done for get me warnings about my week.
 Lets suppose you has a Alexa and a Home Assistant OS running in your home.
 And Alexa and HO cant help me to remember me some diaries task that comes with a "adult" reponsabilities.
 This is a simple task manager way to integrate Alexa, HO and notify me when i am working or developing something.
 This working at Windows ( not test to Mac OSX yet but sometime i will do this )

+### DISCLAIMER 2:

+Why you created many go modules with helper as sufix.
+Are you OK?
+YES, DUDE. these helpers method will be moved for single core module after.

 ### Why this?

 This project done for get me warnings about my week.
 Lets suppose you has a Alexa and a Home Assistant OS running in your home.